Azure-Samples/MachineLearningSamples-tdsp/docs/how-to-use-tdsp-in-azure-ml.md

 ## Why Should You Use TDSP Structure and Templates?
 Standardization of the structure, lifecycle, and documentation of data science projects is key to facilitating effective collaboration on data science teams.
 Creating Azure Machine Learning projects with the TDSP template provides a framework for coordinated teamwork.

 We had previously released a [GitHub repository for the TDSP project structure and templates](https://github.com/Azure/Azure-TDSP-ProjectTemplate) to help achieve these objectives.
 But it was not possible, until now, to instantiate the TDSP structure and templates within a data science tool.
-It is now possible to create an Azure Machine Learnin project that is instantiated with TDSP structure and documentation templates by using the following procedure:
+It is now possible to create an Azure Machine Learning project that is instantiated with TDSP structure and documentation templates by using the following procedure:

 ## Things To Note *Before* Creating A New Project
 These are the things you should note or review keep in mind *before* creating a new project: